sftpgo/docs/docs/virtual-folders.md

+---
+description: "Map directories from any storage backend into SFTPGo user namespaces using virtual folders.
+Supports S3, Azure, GCS, SFTP, and local filesystems."
+---

 # Virtual Folders

 Virtual folders act as flexible links to any supported storage backend, making that storage accessible to users at specific folder paths within their file system.
 This means you can present different storage systems—like local disks, cloud buckets, or external SFTP servers—as if they were simple folders, tailored to each user’s needs.